 Counselor in Training (CIT) Positions:

+This program is for students in grades 11th and 12th.
 Looking for a fun way to earn volunteer hours for high school graduation?
 Sign up to be one of our SFSCA Counselors-in-Training (CITs) for Summer Camp 2017!
 Gain valuable experience working with our campers in a fun, science environment and set yourself up for great job opportunities!
-Click the button below to apply and for more details feel free to email our Camp Manager at email@example.com
+Click the button below to apply and for more details feel free to email our Camp Manager at firstname.lastname@example.org

 - Teacher’s Assistant CIT